Career Navigation: 2022 in the Rearview Mirror

 Image of road through a car rearview mirror.

-As 2022 comes to a close, we’re starting to reflect on the opportunities and challenges that it presented.
+As time passes, it’s important to stop and reflect on the opportunities and challenges we’ve faced.
 Apart from the continuation of the Great Resignation, there were numerous career-related themes and trends that emerged or rose to prominence over the past year.

-Career coaches Mathew Rodgers, Collin Guerra, and Heather Hans joined us to discuss what captured their attention in 2022 and how that affected their students’ journeys.
-Discover those trends below and hear the coaches observations in their own words.
+Career experts Matthew Rodgers and Heather Hans joined us to discuss what captured their attention in 2022 and how that affected their students’ journeys.

-When asked to name notable themes from the past year, our coaches had remarkably similar answers: resilience, consistency, and tenacity.
+When asked to name notable themes from the past year, the career experts had remarkably similar answers: resilience, consistency, and tenacity.

-Rodgers and Guerra agree.
-They believe that mindset matters.
-Our coaches recommend taking the necessary steps to build confidence and emotional resilience that will sustain you throughout your entire career.
+Rodgers agrees; he believes that mindset matters.
+The career experts recommend taking the necessary steps to build confidence and emotional resilience that will sustain you throughout your entire career.
 Watch as they explain:

-During our conversations with the coaches, there was an undeniable emphasis on the ongoing demand for remote work.
+During conversations with the experts, there was an undeniable emphasis on the ongoing demand for remote work.

-While all three coaches were in agreement on the popularity of remote roles, they each had a unique perspective on the pursuit, value, and timing of them.
-Watch as they share valuable tips and more:
+While they both agreed on the popularity of remote work, they each had a unique perspective on the pursuit, value, and timing of it.
+Watch as they share more:

 The upside of a competitive job market